Chronic Pain And Well-Being

 • Experiment with different positions that may make sex more comfortable.

-• Don't feel pressured into doing things that feel painful, that may cause you to suffer afterwards, or that you just don’t want to do.
+• Don't feel pressured into doing things that feel painful or that you don't want to do.
 Discuss options that may include, not having sex at all or other things you can both do and enjoy that are not ‘full sex’.
 For example, mutual masturbation, sex toys, or naked cuddles and caresses.

 Your life may look and feel very different when living with chronic pain from how it was before this.
 We form our sense of self around the things we do and the roles we take.